e-gov/cvi/libs/ui/src/lib/table-of-contents/table-of-contents-item/table-of-contents-item.component.md

 Feature | Description
 - | -
-Selector | `veera-ng-table-of-contents-item`
+Selector | `cvi-ng-table-of-contents-item`
 Component name | `TableOfContentsItemComponent`
 Design system module | -
 Content | no
-Permitted parent/ancestors | `veera-ng-table-of-contents`
+Permitted parent/ancestors | `cvi-ng-table-of-contents`
 Permitted children | -

 ## Where to use

-Renders a table of contents navigation link in a `veera-ng-table-of-contents`.
+Renders a table of contents navigation link in a `cvi-ng-table-of-contents`.

 ## How to use

-See `veera-ng-table-of-contents-wrapper` docs.
+See `cvi-ng-table-of-contents-wrapper` docs.